-The time is upon us!
 October is here and that means it’s time for the ghosts and ghouls to come out haunting.
-Where are we exploring this week?
-Where else but one of the most haunted cities in America — Savannah, GA.
-We compiled a list of some of the spookiest places for you to venture.
+Savannah, GA is only a few hours away from Jacksonville and it happens to be one of the most haunted cities in America.
+If you decide to take a trip we’ve compiled a list of some of the spookiest places for you to venture.

 5 of our favorite haunted places in Savannah

 If you are looking for a place to stay, and don’t mind sharing a room with spirited guests, then look no further than the Marshall House at 123 E Broughton St. The Marshall house originally built in 1851 is now a nice hotel, but back in its early days, it was anything but.
 In its history, the Marshall house was used as a civil war hospital, where some of the most brutal amputations on wounded soldiers were done without anesthetic.
 Today the screams of these former patients can be heard all throughout the building.
 There have also been reported sightings of the bones of these amputated limbs found under the floorboards of the building.
 Guests have reported voices and screams, apparitions appearing in the hallways, as well as flickering lights and faucets turning themselves off and on.
 Check out their website to book your stay on your haunted Savannah trip.